Why might you take menopausal hormone therapy (HT)?

 - The estrogen in HT helps to prevent thinning bones.

-What are the risks of taking menopausal hormone therapy (HT)?
+What are some cautions about menopausal hormone therapy (HT)?

-- Some women who take HT may have vaginal bleeding, bloating, nausea, sore breasts, mood swings, and headaches.
+- Sometimes HT may cause vaginal bleeding, bloating, nausea, sore breasts, mood swings, and headaches.
 Talk to your doctor about changing the type of HT you take or lowering the dose.
 This may help to end these side effects.

 - Taking HT may slightly increase your risk for heart disease, breast cancer, blood clots, and stroke.